 Tuesday, 24 April 2012

-Invariably, however, those who practise Zen do not practise Marxism and vice versa.
+Invariably, however, those who practice Zen do not practice Marxism and vice versa.
 Further, the practices are associated with mutually incompatible ideas.
 Buddhists regard the psychological dispositions of attachment and aversion as determining human life whereas Marxists regard the material and social conditions of life as primarily determining the contents of human consciousness.
-More generally, Marxists are "materialists", believing that being (how the world is and how people live) determines consciousness (how the world and life are perceived and understood) whereas Buddhists are "idealists", believing that consciousness determines being.
+More generally, Marxists are "materialists," believing that being (how the world is and how people live) determines consciousness (how the world and life are perceived and understood) whereas Buddhists are "idealists," believing that consciousness determines being.

 However, this disagreement reflects the historical origins of the practices and need not prevent their current synthesis.
 Most pre-industrial thought was idealist for reasons analyzed by Marxists but this does not commit everyone who meditates to idealism.
 Meditative awareness of the potentially harmful consequences of some basic motivations need not presuppose that these motivations have no material cause, especially since a scientific understanding indicates that a long unconscious development preceded and produced the earliest motivated consciousness.
 At the same time, those whose political aim is the revolutionary transformation of social conditions need not forego the demonstrable benefits of meditation.